 As a correspondent for the conservative Newsmax.com, Timmerman has been broadly critical of the Barack Obama administration.
 In an interview with the New English Review, Timmerman summed up his view of the administration's Middle East policies: "I believe the common thread between Obama's response to the cries for freedom of the Iranian people and his enabling of the Muslim Brotherhood in Egypt is this: Obama likes radical Islamic rule."

-In January 2006, Timmerman advocated a naval blockade of Iran if it continued its nuclear program, along with a strategy of Washington support for Iranian opposition groups.
+In January 2006, Timmerman advocated a naval blockade of Iran if it continued its nuclear program, along with Washington increasing support for Iranian opposition groups.
 "This regime is not going to change its behavior," wrote Timmerman, "so we must help Iranians to change the regime."

-In apparent contrast to The Death Lobby, Timmerman's 2007 book, Shadow Warriors: The Untold Stories of Traitors, Saboteurs, and the Party of Surrender, seems chock-a-block with far-fetched, right-wing arguments.
+Timmerman's 2007 book, Shadow Warriors: The Untold Stories of Traitors, Saboteurs, and the Party of Surrender, is notable for its far-fetched, right-wing arguments.
 For example, according to the book's publisher, Random House, Shadow Warriors shows that "the CIA and State Department sabotaged the administration's Iraq War plans from the start—sparking the insurgency in the process," and that "pre-war intelligence on Iraq was cooked—not by the Bush administration, but by its opponents."

 In a BlogTalkRadio interview, Timmerman describes Shadow Warriors as being "about the insurgency within the U.S. government against George W. Bush."
 He elaborated: "It's a phenomenon that really involves an underground resistance movement inside the U.S. government that was formed in the early days of the Bush administration which thrives on a visceral, personal hatred of George W. Bush, seeks partisan gains at the expense of our national security if need be, or even the lives of U.S. soldiers in Iraq.
 I argue in Shadow Warriors that one of the outcomes here was to transform the liberation of Iraq, which was the plan of the administration, into an occupation, and thereby spawn the insurgency. ...
 Didn't have to be that way, wasn't the plan, but it was derailed by the 'shadow warriors.'"